KlaasT/asbrucm-electrossh/README.md

 3. `npm start` (runs locally)
 4. `npm run build` (builds `.exe` for Windows)

+Or try one of the artifacts in the releases.

 ## Dependencies
 - Electron
 - Xterm.js + FitAddon